timmo-nhn/XcaDocumentSource/Docs/RestTransactions.md

 ```

 ### Update Document Reference
 Updates an entire existing Document Reference.
-Can either replace and overwrite the existing document entry entirely, or create a new DocumentEntry and SubmissionSet, and overwrite
+This endpoint has two behaviors which can be set using the `replace` query parameter:
+* **Behavior 1 - Replace** `replace=true` Overwrites the existing document entry entirely
+* **Behavior 2 - Deprecate** `replace=false` Acts similar to how IHE XDS defines the behavior for replacing document metadata, where the old DocumentEntry's status is set to `Deprecated`, a new DocumentEntry is created and a **Replace Association** is created between the old and new documententry.

 | Property  | Description |
 |---|---|